The topic you requested could not be found.

 Short Exam

-What To Do During Your Day » Step 3: Exam & Pre-Med » SOAP » Short Exam
+What To Do During Your Day » Step 3: Exam & Pre-Med (Daily Task) » SOAP » Short Exam

 The standard exam includes the basics when assessing if a patient is a surgical candidate.
 It includes the exam vet, TPR, and general SOAP notes.
 Short Exam Sections TPR: Notate whether the TPR is not within normal limits.
 HQ automatically has these sections…